lukmol/lukmol.github.io/_posts/2021-01-12-Time-Varying-Diversification-Index.md

 returns = get_arithmetic_returns(array_stocks)

 ```
-We calculate linear returns using `numpy` library.Below we build three functions.
+We calculate linear returns using `numpy` library.
+Below we build three functions:
 One to calculate the covariance, another for the index of diversification of the article and also one to calculate one to calculate the rolling of this index.

 ```python